sbd-community/handbook/docs/standards/eu/cra-overview.md

 ### 3.3 Vulnerability handling (Annex I Part II)

+The CRA makes it a **hard-wired legal duty** for manufacturers to "address and remediate vulnerabilities without undue delay" throughout the product's entire lifecycle ([Annex I, Part II, § 2][cra_annexI]).
+This obligation lasts for a mandatory **support period**, which the manufacturer must define.
+This period cannot be shorter than **five years** from the date the product is placed on the market, unless its expected usable life is shorter ([CRA Art.
+13 § 8, 9][cra_art13]).
+During this time, security updates must be provided free of charge.

 | Obligations | Engineering Tasks | Implementation Guides |
 |---------------|----------------------|-------------------|
 | **Identify components (SBOM)**<br/>[Annex I Part II § 1][cra_annexI]<br/>[BSI TR-03183-1: REQ_VH 1][bsi_tr_03183_p1]<br/>[BSI TR-03183-2 § 5.2][bsi_tr_03183_p2] | Create and maintain an up-to-date, machine-readable Software Bill of Materials (SBOM) for all software components. | [SBOM & VEX Workflows](../../implementation/build-phase/sbom-vex.md) |